nguyensjsu/sp19-202-spattern-marshals/README.md

 Helped in intial integration code from other modules, testing and fixing issues.

+Created Use case Specification report for th game.

+Created Use Case overview Diagram for the report.

-As a champion of XP value "Courage" , I encouraged my team to start a game building from a Scratch and also strongly encouraged to implement a game with swording theme insteas of usual bulleting type of game.
+As a champion of XP value "**Courage**" , I encouraged my team to start a game building from a Scratch and also strongly encouraged to implement a game with swording theme insteas of usual bulleting type of game.

 <h4> Priya Khadke </h4>